 The prognosis for NSCLC varies depending on the age, health of the patient, and stage of the disease.
 Compared to other forms of lung cancer, NSCLC spreads more slowly, giving patients the opportunity to catch and treat it early.
 Yet, some cases of NSCLC can be aggressive and fatal in a relatively short period of time.

-Overall, Stage I and II have the best prognosis, highest survival rates, and the best odds of receiving curative treatment.
+Overall, Stages I and II have the best prognosis, highest survival rates, and the best odds of receiving curative treatment.
 Meanwhile, Stage III is curable only in some cases and Stage IV has little chance of ever receiving a cure.
 Most Stage IV patients are given palliative treatment with the goal of easing pain.
 The localized NSCLC five-year survival rate is 61 percent (meaning 61 percent of patients with localized NSCLC have survived at least five years after their initial diagnosis); the five-year survival rate for regional NSCLC is 35 percent.
 If tumors have reached other organs and distant lymph nodes, the five-year survival rate falls to just six percent.

 The treatment of non-small cell lung cancer depends heavily on the stage at which the patient was diagnosed.
 Early-stage NSCLC responds well to chemotherapy; primary tumors may also be removed via surgery.
 Subsequently, chemotherapy, surgery, and radiation are the most common treatment options and are usually prescribed in some combination to provide the most therapeutic value.